RCJacH/RCJacH.github.io/content/post/design/color-cubehelix.md

 I'm going to keep this brief, since the specifications and the paper can be found on the author's website on [CUBEHELIX](www.mrao.cam.ac.uk/~dag/CUBEHELIX/).

-Cubehelix pretty much generates a set of colors (of user defined length) with increasing lightness and saturation, while deviating away from grayscale, traversing through the color spaces in a spiral fashion.
+Cubehelix pretty much generates a set of colors (of user defined length) with increasing perceived intensity, while deviating away from grayscale, traversing through the color spaces in a spiral fashion.
 Well, an image might worth a thousand words.
 The result looks something like this:

 ![Cubehelix Gradient](https://github.com/RCJacH/BlogImages/raw/master/design/color/cubehelix/cubehelix.jpg)

-What's better is that the increase of lightness of the generated result stays identical when the colors are converted to grayscale, or shifting the starting position of the hue.
+What's better is that the increase of lightness of the generated result stays identical when the colors are converted to grayscale, or when shifting hues.
 And this is important because red, green, and blue do not have the same perceived lightness, so often when you change up the base color, you kind of have to redo all the balances.
-So it's very handy for cubehelix to be able to change the starting color without worrying about the unbalance lightness between different colors.
+So it's very handy to be able to change the starting color without worrying about the unbalance lightness between different colors.

 ![Cubehelix Gradient with luminance](https://github.com/RCJacH/BlogImages/raw/master/design/color/cubehelix/cubehelix-luminance.jpg)

 ## WHERE TO GET CUBEHELIX

-You can ~~buy~~ get your own cubehelix palettes from a lot of places.
+You can ~~buy~~ get your own cubehelix palettes *FOR FREE* from a lot of places.
 There are some online generators that you can use if you just want the final result without the actual algorithm.

 [Here is the official web demo of cubehelix algorithm](http://www.mrao.cam.ac.uk/~dag/CUBEHELIX/cubetry.html).
-You have five parameters to customize the result, preview by clicking the refresh plots button in the middle, and get the floats or hex with buttons at the button.
+You have five parameters to customize, preview by clicking the refresh plots button in the middle, and get the list of floats, int8, or hex with buttons at the button.

 [And then here's another implementation of cubehelix with seven parameters](http://davidjohnstone.net/pages/cubehelix-gradient-picker), it also has a smooth gradient and luminance gradient view of the result.
 Another plus is that all blocks in the swatch are returned with a preview of the color, which is handy.